OfficeDev/office-js-docs-pr/docs/outlook/onmessagefromchanged-onappointmentfromchanged-events.md

    - The "id" of the runtime is set to a descriptive name, "autorun_runtime".
    - The "code" property has a child "page" property set to an HTML file and a child "script" property set to a JavaScript file.
 You'll create or edit these files in later steps.
 Office uses one of these values depending on the platform.
        - Outlook on Windows executes the event handler in a JavaScript-only runtime, which loads a JavaScript file directly.
-       - Outlook on the web, on Mac, and on new Outlook on Windows (preview) execute the handler in a browser runtime, which loads an HTML file.
+       - Outlook on the web and on Mac, and new Outlook on Windows (preview) execute the handler in a browser runtime, which loads an HTML file.
 The HTML file contains a `<script>` tag that then loads the JavaScript file.

      For more information, see [Runtimes in Office Add-ins](../testing/runtimes.md).
    - The "lifetime" property is set to "short".
 This means the runtime starts up when the event occurs and shuts down when the handler completes.